4 Helpful / 0 Not

 Pros: This is so far my favorite course of the ones I have played.

-There are multiple tees that allow for more or less of a challenge depending on your skill.
+There are 2 sets of concrete tees that allow for more or less of a challenge depending on your skill.

 Great use of elevation.
-Some play up steep hills others down them, and other across them giving the course little repetition.
+Some play up steep hills others down them, and others across them giving the course little repetition.

 A mix of lefty and righty holes forces different shots to be required, I used every shot in my arsenal at least once.